AlexPoint/InvalidEmailDetector/README.md

 - the use of the detector
 ```
 // use trained model to build a detector
-var invalidEmailDetector = new MaximumEntropyInvalidEmailDetector(model2);
+var invalidEmailDetector = new MaximumEntropyInvalidEmailDetector(model);

 // use the detector to compute the probability of invalidity of new email addresses
 var proba1 = invalidEmailDetector.GetInvalidProbability("john.doe@yopmail.com");